invertase/react-native-firebase/docs/admob/quick-start.md

 		icon="calendar_view_day"
 		color="#00bcd4"
 		title="Banners"
-		to="reference/bannerad"
+		to="/reference/bannerad"
 	>
     Banner ads are rectangular image or text ads that occupy a spot within an app's layout.
-They stay on screen while users are interacting with the app, and can refresh automatically after a certain period of time.
-If you're new to mobile advertising, they're a great place to start.
 	</Block>
  	<Block
 		icon="subscriptions"
 		color="#009688"
 		title="Interstitial"
-		to="reference/interstitialad"
+		to="/reference/interstitialad"
 	>
     Interstitials are full-screen ads that cover the interface of an app until closed by the user.
-They're best used at natural pauses in the flow of an app's execution, such as in between levels of a game or just after completing a task.
 	</Block>
 	<Block
 		icon="attach_money"